 Why Use It?

-The vitamins and minerals are all well and good, but truthfully, I use nutritional yeast for its flavor, which has been described as cheesy, nutty, savory, and “umami.”
+Nutritional yeast has a flavor that has been described as cheesy, nutty, savory, and “umami.”
 Just a tablespoon or two can add richness to soups, gravies, and other dishes, and larger amounts can make “cheese” sauces and eggless scrambles taste cheesy and eggy.

 If for some reason you can’t find nutritional yeast or can’t use it, you can safely leave it out of recipes where it’s used in small amounts as only a flavor enhancer; in some cases, miso or soy sauce can be used in a 1:3 ratio (1/3 of the amount of nooch called for), though both add sodium, so you may need to reduce the salt.
 In recipes where nutritional yeast provides the bulk of the flavor, such as vegan cheese sauces, it’s best not to attempt to substitute it.

-Does it Contain MSG?
+Does It Contain MSG?

 No. The savory, umami taste of nutritional yeast comes from glutamaic acid, an amino acid that is formed during the drying process.
 Glutamic acid is a naturally occurring amino acid found in many fruits and vegetables and is not the same as the commercial additive monosodium glutamate.

-How Do I Use It?
+How Do You Use Nutritional Yeast?

 If you’re new to nutritional yeast, it’s better to try it a little at a time rather than to dive right into a recipe that uses a lot of it.
 Try some of the suggestions below, using just a little until you develop a taste for it: